Times Record & Roane County Reporter

 The Times Record & Roane County Reporter is a newspaper serving Spencer, West Virginia, and surrounding Roane County.
 The two printed titles—the Reporter and Times Record - are the same paper under two different mastheads, with only the editorial page differing.
 They share the same website.
 Published weekly.
 It is owned by Spencer Newspapers, Inc.

+History

-The older of the two papers, the Reporter, was founded as the Weekly Bulletin in 1881.
+The oldest of the two papers, the Reporter, was founded as the Weekly Bulletin in 1881.
 It became the Roane County Reporter in 1915, under the editorship of S. Jack.
 Shortly after this change, the paper, a Democratic weekly, engaged in a controversy with the Times-Record in the editorial pages over a preacher named Wood, who had become involved in a political matter.
-Things becoming so heated with the Times-Record that the editor of the Times-Record, S. A. Simmons, attacked Jack in the street on November 27, 1916, hitting him about the head with his cane.
+Things became so heated with the Times-Record that the editor of the Times-Record, S. A. Simmons, attacked Jack in the street on November 27, 1916, hitting him about the head with his cane.
 After initially trying to disengage, S. Jack responded by knifing Simmons, stabbing him nine times.